 Australia has consistently urged the Sri Lankan Government to ensure that all allegations of serious international crimes committed by both sides to the civil conflict are investigated and prosecuted in a transparent and independent manner.

 In October 2015, Australia welcomed the Sri Lankan Government’s commitment to a transitional justice and accountability process at the UN Human Rights Council (HRC) in a consensus resolution co-sponsored by both Sri Lanka and Australia.
+In March 2017, Australia supported a successful HRC resolution to give Sri Lanka another two years to implement their transitional justice and accountability commitmentss.

 Cooperation in regional and multilateral fora